rust-lang/cargo/src/doc/src/guide/build-performance.md

 - CI builds

 ## Cargo and Compiler Configuration

-> Note that some approaches described in this section currently require using the nightly toolchain.

 Cargo uses configuration defaults that try to balance several aspects, including debuggability, runtime performance, build performance, binary size and others.
 This section describes several approaches for changing these defaults that should be designed to maximize build performance.